The Process Makes the Difference

 How whipped honey is made, the type of honey used and the ingredients used in the flavoring all make a big difference in the final taste and texture.
 Make sure you start with the best ingredients to attain the best possible outcome.
 Cutting corners and shortcutting the process will shortchange the final result.

 Ideally, you need to start the creaming process with a very low moisture honey, preferably below 17% or even 16%.
-This is because when you start adding back fruit juice concentrates and the like, you will raise the moisture level in the whipped honey.
+This is because when you start adding back fruit juice concentrates and the like, you will raise the moisture level in the creamed honey.
 If you add to much moisture back into the honey, you could raise the moisture level between 18 and 19%.
 At this moisture level, the creamed honey can ferment and that’s really a bad deal that’s really hard to recover from.
 You can obtain moisture meters to measure the moisture level.
 So just keep your overall final honey moisture levels around 17% if possible.
 Also, consider storing your finished whipped honey in a room with a dehumidifier.